sateeshfrnd/Statistics/Types of Statistics.md

 - It provides simple numerical summaries and visualizations that help in understanding the data.
 - It do not involve making inferences or generalizations beyond the data at hand.

+Descriptive statistics can be categorized into three main types based on the number of variables being analyzed:
+  1. Univariate   : focuses on analyzing and summarizing the characteristics of a single variable at a time.
+  2. Bivariate    : involves analyzing the relationship between two variables simultaneously.
+  3. Multivariate : involves analyzing the relationships among three or more variables simultaneously.

 ## Inferential Statistics:
 - Draws conclusions and makes predictions about populations based on sample data, using techniques like hypothesis testing, regression analysis, confidence intervals and analysis of variance (ANOVA).
 - Sampling techniques are the methods used to select a subset of individuals or observations from the larger population.
 These techniques ensure that the sample is representative of the population, allowing for accurate and reliable inferences to be made.